reritom/Flask-PyMongo-Unittest-Guide/README.md

   print_flag() # This will print True, because we have patched the os in the namespace of dummy, and explicitly told the mock object (dummy_os) to return True when os.environ.get(...) is called.
 ```

-In this case, when testing, we could patch every case where we import "mongo" from "app.database".
-In the namespace of each consumer, we could replace the mongo (MongoClient) object with our mongomock.MongoClient.
+In this case, when testing, we could patch every case where we import `mongo` from `app.database`.
+In the namespace of each consumer, we could replace the mongo (MongoClient) object with our `mongomock.MongoClient`.

 However, as your application grows, you would need to keep adding more patches, whenever the mongo client is consumed.

-Seeing as all the database consumers import mongo from app.database, it would be convenient if we could patch "mongo" inside the app.database modules.
+Seeing as all the database consumers import mongo from app.database, it would be convenient if we could patch `mongo` inside the `app.database` module.
 Then all the consumers could continue to import this object while being none-the-wiser.
 In our tests, we would only need to make sure the database object is mocked, which means as our application grows, our tests will still be valid.

-We could then consider that as our "src.database" imports PyMongo, we could mock PyMongo in the namespace of "src.database".
+We could then consider that as our `src.database` imports `PyMongo`, we could mock PyMongo in the namespace of `src.database`.

 In your test you could try something like the following:
 ```